Quantum Magnetism in Minerals

 \subsection{Short motivation and physical models}

 Dimerized quantum spin systems are among the simplest and best studied physical models that serve as textbook examples for the realization of quantum critical phase transitions \cite{Sachdev11, Carr11}.
 An isolated magnetic dimer consisting of two antiferromagnetically coupled $S=1/2$ Heisenberg spins with an exchange constant $J>0$ has an $S=0$ singlet ground state and an $S=1$ excited triplet state.
 Therefore, its magnetic excitation spectrum consists of a triply degenerate singlet-triplet transition at the energy $J$, which can be split by the application of an external magnetic field.
-With the introduction of interdimer interactions, the triplet excitation can propagate through the lattice, thereby acquiring a dispersion.
+With the introduction of weak interdimer interactions, the ground state can be described as a valence bond solid (VBS) \cite{AffleckKennedy87}.
+The triplet excitations can now propagate through the lattice, thereby acquiring a dispersion.
 Nevertheless, the spectrum remains gapped and no long-range ordered ground state is stabilized until a quantum critical point (QCP) is reached at a certain critical value of the interdimer coupling, $J^\prime=J_{\rm c}$.
-The archetypal model materials that realize a quantum-disordered ground state along this scenario (upon neglecting weaker interdimer interactions that are not necessarily unimportant) are coupled-dimer antiferromagnets KCuCl$_3$ and TlCuCl$_3$ \cite{CavadiniHeigold00, CavadiniHeigold01, OosawaKato02}, characterized by different values of the alternation ratio $\alpha=J^\prime/J=1-|\Delta/J|$ that controls the proximity to the QCP.
+The archetypal model materials that realize a quantum-disordered ground state along this scenario (upon neglecting weaker interdimer interactions that are not necessarily unimportant) are the coupled-dimer antiferromagnets KCuCl$_3$ and TlCuCl$_3$ \cite{CavadiniHeigold00, CavadiniHeigold01, OosawaKato02}, characterized by different values of the alternation ratio $\alpha=J^\prime/J=1-|\Delta/J|$ that controls the proximity to the QCP.
 Here $\Delta$ is the spin gap, and the estimates $\alpha\approx0.3$ and $\alpha\approx0.8$ were obtained for the KCuCl$_3$ and TlCuCl$_3$ systems, respectively \cite{CavadiniHenggeler00}.
 In an applied magnetic field, the triplet excitation splits into three branches due to the Zeeman effect \cite{CavadiniRueegg02, MatsumotoNormand02}, ultimately leading to a field-tuned QCP associated with the Bose-Einstein condensation of the triplet states at a certain critical field $B_{\rm c}$ where the energies of the lower Zeeman-split triplet component and the ground-state singlet intersect \cite{RueeggCavadini03}.
 In TlCuCl$_3$, a long-range magnetic order is already induced at 6~T, so that this QCP is easily accessible in an experiment.